Professional Work

 Measurement & outcomes

-Defining success metrics early and tracking them through go-live, so the value is visible and defensible.
+Defining success early and tracking it through go-live so the value is visible (and not just a vibe).

 Selected Impact

-If you want the one-line summary: I like building systems that behave consistently over time—especially when humans are involved.
+My favorite work is the unglamorous kind: building systems that behave consistently over time — especially when humans are involved.

 How I Think About This Work

-So I build the scaffolding: automation logic, reporting, governance, and measurable success criteria.
-It’s the same mindset I bring to robotics—sensors and control are nothing without reliability and a clear definition of “working.”
+So I build the scaffolding: definitions, automation logic, reporting, governance, and success criteria.
+It’s the same mindset I bring to robotics — sensors and control don’t matter if the system isn’t reliable.

 Want to Talk?